easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### gifsicle

 Gifsicle is a command-line tool for creating, editing,  and getting information about GIF images and animations.
-Making a GIF animation with gifsicle is easy.
+Making a GIF animation with gifsicle is simple.

 *homepage*: <https://github.com/kohler/gifsicle>